StarRocks/starrocks/docs/table_design/Table_types.md

 ### Principle

-Starting from data ingestion to data querying, data with the same sort key in a table that uses the Aggregate Key model is aggregated multiple times as follows:
+Starting from data ingestion to data querying, data with the same sort key in a table that uses the Aggregate Key table is aggregated multiple times as follows:

 1. In the data ingestion phase, when data is loaded as batches into the table, each batch comprises a data version.
 After a data version is generated, StarRocks aggregates the data that has the same sort key in the data version.
 2. In the background compaction phase, when the files of multiple data versions that are generated at data ingestion are periodically compacted into a large file, StarRocks aggregates the data that has the same sort key in the large file.